KnpLabs/knp-swagger-generator/README.md

 Knp Swagger Generator
 =====================

-Generate a full open api document 3.0 generator with a simple suit of function call.
+Generate a full [open api document 3.0](https://github.com/OAI/OpenAPI-Specification) generator with a simple suit of function call.

+Before starting you can find a complete documentaion about swagger and open api [here](https://swagger.io/).

 ## Installation